Hackensack High School: Sports

 The football team won the North I Group IV state sectional championships in 1992–1996, 1999 and 2000.
 The team won their first North I Group IV state title in 1992 with a 7–3 win against North Bergen High School in the championship game.
 The 1993 team finished the season with a 10–1 record and repeated as North I Group IV champion with a 54–27 win against North Bergen, earning the team a second-place ranking statewide from the Asbury Park Press.
 The team finished the 1994 season unbeaten after winning its third consecutive title with a 27–10 win in the championship game against North Bergen for the third year in a row.
 A fourth consecutive win in the Borth I Group IV finals against North Bergen in 1996, this time by a score of 7–6, gave the team a 10–1 record for the year.
 The 1996 team finished the season with an 11–0 record and was ranked 15th in the nation by USA Today.
 The 2000 team finished the season with a record of 12–0 after defeating Teaneck High School by a score of 21–12 in the North I Group IV championship game at Rutgers Stadium.
 The HHS homecoming football game has been held annually on Thanksgiving Day against rival Teaneck High School since 1931, alternating each year with each school as host.
 Hackensack has won 62 of the 85 games through the 2017 season.
 NJ.com listed the rivalry as 27th best in their 2017 list "Ranking the 31 fiercest rivalries in N.J.
-HS football".
+HS football."
 Vince Lombardi was offered $6,000 to coach football at Hackensack High School, but couldn't get out of his contract with St. Cecilia High School in nearby Englewood.
-Hackensack turned to Tom DellaTorre to coach the football team, he responded by winning 13 championships.
+Hackensack turned to Tom DellaTorre to coach the football team, he responded by winning 10 league championships.
 DellaTorre later served as the schools athletic director.
-Upon his retirement in the early 1980s the football field was renamed "Tom DellaTorre Athletic Field".
+Upon his retirement in the early 1980s the football field was renamed "Tom DellaTorre Athletic Field."